Moizm23/21-Game/README.md

 - Face cards (J, Q, K) count as 10.
 - Aces can count as 11 or 1, depending on the situation.
 - The dealer will continue drawing cards if under 16 and not already beating the player.
-- Blackjack (Ace + 10-valued card) pays 1.5x the bet.
+- Blackjack (Ace + 10-valued card) pays 1.5x the bet and is an Automatic win.

 ---